thehydroimpulse/nanomsg.rs/README.md

 While the api file in nanomsg.rs is all that you really need to link in an unsafe way, the examples are not code to be emulated!

-The client and server sample code in nanocli.rs and nanoserv.rs uses lots of unsafe calls directly in to the C code.
+The client and server sample code (in nanocli.rs and nanoserv.rs) use lots of unsafe calls directly in to the C code.
 This is just my learning the rust language.
 Be aware (and beware) that this interface is *not* what a client API to a foreign library should provide in rust.
 In other words, it doesn't wrap the C library in a safe API.

 In Rust, like C++, the usual practice is to provide a 'safe' interface to an unsafe library, where the constructor, reference getting, and destructor patterns create memory and resource safety.
 The result of a safe interface is that clients need not use unsafe{} blocks.